nickfargo/state/README.md

 Below is the internal procedure for interpreting `StateExpression` input:

-1. If an entry’s value is a typed `StateExpression` or `TransitionExpression`, it is interpreted as such.
+1. If an entry’s value is a typed `StateExpression` or `TransitionExpression`, interpret it as such.

 2. Otherwise, if an entry’s key is a category name, its value must be either `null` or an object to be interpreted in longform.

-3. Otherwise an entry is interpreted as an event listener (or array thereof) if its key matches a built-in event type.
+3. Otherwise, if an entry’s key matches a built-in event type, interpret the value as an event listener (or array of event listeners) to be bound to that event type.

-4. Otherwise an entry is interpreted as a guard condition (or array thereof) if its key matches a guard action.
+4. Otherwise, if an entry’s key matches a guard action (i.e., `admit`, `release`), interpret the value as a guard condition (or array of guard conditions).

-5. Otherwise, if its value is a function, the entry is interpreted as a method, or if its value is an object, it is interpreted as a substate.
+5. Otherwise, if an entry’s value is a function, interpret it as a method whose name is the key, or if the entry’s value is an object, interpret it as a substate whose name is the key.

 <a id="concepts--inheritance" />